sun770311/scGPT-pretrain/README.md

 Part 2: Further adjustments for training
 1. Split data into 97% training and 3% validation
 2. Exclude zero gene expressions, resulting in cells with differing numbers of non-zero genes
-3. Align the information of all cells, adding special values <cls> and <pad>, so that the total length of cells is 1201 (1200 highly variable genes + <cls>)
+3. Align the information of all cells, adding special values "cls" and "pad", so that the total length of cells is 1201 (1200 highly variable genes + "cls")

-<cls>: We can extract the embedding of the cell from this position, with a value of 0
+"cls": We can extract the embedding of the cell from this position, with a value of 0

-<pad>: used to fill the empty space of the sequence, the value is -2
+"pad": used to fill the empty space of the sequence, the value is -2
 4. Tokenization: Convert gene names to numeric indexes: [0, total number of genes in the dataset - 1], special values: <cls> = total number of genes, <pad> = total number of genes + 1
 5. Arbitrarily shield the gene expression level of each cell.
 The percentage of masking is selected from [0.25, 0.5, 0.75].
 The masking position does not include cls and pad.